PrairieLearn/PrairieLearn/docs/running-in-production/setup.md

 As the PrairieLearn source code is publicly-available, it's possible to run PrairieLearn on your own infrastructure.
 Running a single instance of the PrairieLearn server may be appropriate for tens or hundreds of total users, and a number of universities have done this successfully.

+This documentation does not cover vital information for production usage such as database backups or high availability.

 ## Running in Production with Docker

 PrairieLearn can also be run in production mode in a Docker container [using Docker Compose](./docker-compose.md).